nhm-herpetology/museum-NGS-training/Unit_04/Bioinformatics_Lab/README.md

 ```
 cat > config_species.txt
 ```
-Now paste the configuration text (from Step 1) into your terminal and then press ENTER followed by CTRL + SHIFT + D.
+Now paste the configuration text (from Step 1) into your terminal one line at a time adding a TAB between the sample and ID.
+Then press ENTER followed by CTRL + SHIFT + D.

 3. Run the ```populations``` program using the individual configuration file from the previous module: